Oceanduck/Oceanduck.github.io/_pages/adsec_workshop1.md

 ### Running Ansible from adsecvm to configure Domain Controller

 Now we can use `adsecvm` to configure the domain controller.
+The username and password for the adsecvm is `adsec:adsec`

 We have created a playbook called `dc.yml` to configure the domain controller.
 Please note: this will only work if the Windows 2019 system is configured with the right user account ie `Administrator: Password@123`.

 Run the following commands to invoke the Virtualenv to run Ansible on the `adsecvm`.